nikname-1/expense-tracker-go/Readme.md

 ## A simple implementation of a expense tracker API in GO.
+Example Project.
 ---

 Application implements a simple weekly/monthly expense tracker.
 User can add budgets and expenses, as well as see remaining budget by category.